plgagne/Game-Boy-Essentials/website/drafts/Super Mario Land 3 - Wario Land.md

 ## Conclusion

-Nintendo releases one new title per franchise per console.
+Nintendo usually releases one new title per franchise per console.
 They've been doing it since their earliest days, and they have rarely strayed from this formula.
 One new *Animal Crossing* game per console, one new *Legend of Zelda* game per console.
 Before the release of the Super Nintendo, however, the company had made sequels to their most iconic series: Super Mario had multiple Famicom titles.
 Altough the lineage gets complicated with the second game, *Super Mario Bros.
 3* elevated the concepts of the previous titles while still being on the same hardware.

-SO the two pseudo sequels here are kind of some sense of a traqnsition perhaps?
+SO the two pseudo sequels here are kind of some sense of a transition perhaps?